Highlights:

 Description:

-This 6-day/7 day training offers essential insights into how to meaningfully connect with today’s students.
+This 7- day training offers essential insights into how to meaningfully connect with today’s students.
 You will explore the core characteristics of Generation Z and Generation Alpha, and learn how their communication habits, learning preferences, and attention patterns differ from previous generations.
 The course helps educators turn disconnection into engagement, confusion into understanding, and frustration into cooperation.

 You’ll receive a clear framework for improving classroom communication, sustaining student attention, and creating an atmosphere of trust.
 Throughout the training, we’ll combine theoretical foundations with hands-on, immediately applicable methods – so you can return to your classroom with strategies that work.